 Association headquarters is moved to Edenton Street in downtown Raleigh.
 Also, school board member training is formalized under the NCSBA Academy for School Boardsmanship.

 Edenton Street offices are expanded to include a larger conference room for more in-house meetings.
-Edwin Dunlap is named new associate executive director.

 Workers' Compensation Claims servicing is brought in-house.